Bug542/git/stopwatch/README.md

 # Overview

+This is a simple pragram that can be used to record lap times if you are planning on trining for a race.
+The program is designed to be simple to use.

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}

 {Provide a description of the software that you wrote to demonstrate the JavaScript language.}